bsimmonds28/README-Generator/README.md

 - [Questions](#questions)

 ## Installation
-In order to install inquirer, please use npm i inquirer@8.2.4.
+In order to install inquirer, please use: npm i inquirer@8.2.4

 ## Usage
 Through this project, you can quickly and easily generate a README file by using a command-line application to generate one.
 This allows the project creator to devote more time working on the project.

+The application will be invoked by using the following command: node index.js

 ## Contributing
 Thank you for your interest in my project.
 I am excited to see your contributions.
 Please follow the [Contributor Covenant](https://www.contributor-covenant.org/).